tsuereth/glog/GlogGenerator.Test/TestFiles/SmallSiteTest/content/post/2017/09/15_catquest.md

 <game:Cat Quest> finally came out on Android, and now my phone's battery is dead.

-Despite how proud I am of this post's title, mobile isn't a "perfect" fit for Cat Quest's combat: avoiding attacks (by moving away from them) is harder than with a mouse or controller, and so combat is more spammy and chaotic than when I {{% abslink href="2017/08/13/an-rpg-for-kittens/" %}}played on PC{{% /abslink %}}.
+Despite how proud I am of this post's title, mobile isn't a "perfect" fit for Cat Quest's combat: avoiding attacks (by moving away from them) is harder than with a mouse or controller, and so combat is more spammy and chaotic than when I [played on PC](%site.BaseURL%2017/08/13/an-rpg-for-kittens/).

 But given the simple nature of the game, having it in my pocket is pretty ideal.
 I can play it while I'm waiting for important things to happen.